-Are you struggling with finding the time to manage social media marketing for your business?
+Are you struggling with finding the time and the right tools to manage social media marketing for your business?

 A lot of precious time can be wasted figuring out what to post, where to post, and how to post it.

 In an effort to help simplify your life, we’ve created a collection of our favorite social media tools.
 So whether you’re researching, writing, designing or posting for social media, use this list to find the perfect tool for the job at hand.

 Creating and sharing great content is the key to successful social media marketing, and figuring out what’s trending requires a bit of research.